Aidana-Smagulova/NIPMAP-benchmarking-and-method-application-/README.md

 # README

+This report summarises the results of my internship with the Schapiro lab where I helped to benchmark spatial tumor microenvironment mapping tools: [NaroNet](https://www.sciencedirect.com/science/article/pii/S1361841522000366) and [NIPMAP](https://www.nature.com/articles/s41467-023-42878-z).
+My contribution included running these tools using the code provided on the GitHub repositories and checking, whether they deliver the same results as reported in the publications.
+Moreover, I aimed at customising the tools to apply them on the [myeloma dataset](https://github.com/SchapiroLabor/myeloma_standal) from Lukas Hatscher, to extend the metadata with the spatial tumor microenvironment information.

+NaroNet application was not successful, as the conda environment instructions provided in the code repository were not sufficient; and the combination of both TensorFlow and PyTorch libraries made the implementation of the tool tricky.
+It was decided to instead focus on NIPMAP as a more approacheable and promising tool.

-Current repository serves as a guide to reproduce NIPMAP application on a bone disease dataset for benchmarking.
+Current repository serves as a guide to reproduce the tool application on a myeloma dataset from Lukas Hatscher.

 This document's contents include:
-- intstruction and scripts to run NIPMAP on the [myeloma dataset](https://github.com/SchapiroLabor/myeloma_standal)
+- intstruction and scripts to run NIPMAP on the myeloma images
 - comparison and interpretation of the method output & conclusions

 This README file bases on the original [NIPMAP GitHub repository](https://github.com/jhausserlab/NIPMAP/tree/main) and [publication](https://www.nature.com/articles/s41467-023-42878-z) by El Marrahi et al. 2023